 Notice that Boden also includes a sweepstake but, compared to JCPenny, it feels much less transactional.

-Either of these technologies allow you to send review emails with an embedded form.
-This reduces friction (which tends to increase conversion rates).
-The downside is that you risk sending an email that looks like everyone else’s—as you can see from the examples below.
+Any of these technologies allows you to send review emails with an embedded form.
+This reduces friction and tends to increase conversion rates.
+The downside is that you risk sending an email that looks like everyone else’s — as you can see from the examples below.

 Post-purchase reviews are, by default, about you.
 Appeal to your customers by focusing on other shoppers.

 When planning your post-purchase survey experience, think about any great review emails you might have received when shopping online.
-And, if you’re a MailCharts customer, sign in and browse the post-purchase email journey of the 200+ brands we’ve purchased from.
+And, if you’re a MailCharts customer, sign in and browse the post-purchase email journey of the hundreds of brands we’ve purchased from.